phoenixframework/phoenix/guides/testing/testing.md

 Now let's follow the directions and add the new resources route to our `lib/hello_web/router.ex` file and run the migrations.

-When we run `mix test` again, we see that we now have twenty tests!
+When we run `mix test` again, we see that we now have nineteen tests!

 ```console
 $ mix test